Economics and Mathematics

 Senior Requirement

-Students must take the senior seminar in mathematics, MATH 480 or 481.
+Students must take either a senior seminar in mathematics, MATH 480 or 481, or an Economic theory seminar, designated as YC ECON: Theory Seminar.
 A senior essay in Economics is optional.

 Advising

-Students interested in the major should consult both DUSes, and verify with each that their proposed program meets the relevant guidelines.
+Students interested in the major should consult both DUSs, and verify with each that their proposed program meets the relevant guidelines.

 SUMMARY OF MAJOR REQUIREMENTS